MoritzBlumer/inversion_scripts/windowed_pca/README.md

 ## Usage

-After cloning the repo and installing the dependencies, all the below steps can be conducted and function as a tutorial.
+The below instructions function as a tutorial (after cloning the repo and installing the dependencies).
-'test_data' contains a sample VCF file (test_data/input/sample_vcf.gz) and a corresponding metadata file (test_data/input/metadata.tsv).
-Following the instructions below guides the user through all necessary steps from preparing a genotype matrix to running the windowed_pca.py script.
+'test_data' contains a sample VCF file ('test_data/input/sample_vcf.gz') and a corresponding metadata file ('test_data/input/metadata.tsv').
+The instructions below guide the user through all necessary steps from preparing a genotype matrix to running the windowed_pca.py script.

 ### Preparing a genotype matrix from a VCF file (biallelic SNPs)
 ```